 The Platinum Card from American Express

 Individuals are recommended to contact their brokerage firm before applying, as some institutions offer special terms.
 If this option is unavailable, consider applying for the Platinum Card from American Express for Mercedes-Benz, which costs $550 per year and carries all of the same benefits as the regular Platinum Charge Card, along with additional benefits for Mercedes-Benz customers.
-Small business owners may consider the Business Platinum Card from American Express OPEN, available for $450 per year.
-Compare the Business Platinum Card from American Express OPEN with other cards here.
+Small business owners may consider the Business Platinum Card from American Express OPEN.

 The Platinum Card is very much a benefits-oriented card.
 Most purchases earn just 1 point per dollar, though flights booked directly with airlines or with American Express Travel will earn you an amazing 5 Membership Rewards points per dollar.
 Because it transfers to many airline and hotel programs, Membership Rewards is one of the leading loyalty currencies.

 The Chase Sapphire Reserve card is currently one of the most popular travel credit cards on the market, and is considered to be the flagship credit card of Chase’s Ultimate Rewards program.
 This card has an annual fee of $450 and offers a sign-up bonus of 50,000 Ultimate Rewards points after $4,000 of spending within the first 3 months from account opening.
 This card offers a generous 3 points per dollar for qualifying spend on travel and dining, as well as a $300 annual travel credit that you can apply towards qualifying travel spend.

 When it comes to lounge benefits, this card offers members a complimentary Priority Pass Select membership.
 The version of Priority Pass offered through this card does not impose a limit on the number of guests you can bring into the lounge, though limits set by the individual lounges themselves will still apply.